-Do you love to eat crêpes?
+Do you love crêpes?
 Then Fête de la Chandeleur, also known as Fête de la Lumière or Jour des Crêpes is for you.
 February 2nd is a special day in France and the ancient tradition is to eat crêpes.
 Yum!

-Originally a religious festival dating back to Roman times, it is to commemorate the purification of the Virgin Mary and the presentation of baby Jesus at the temple.
+Originally a religious festival, it dates back to Roman times.
+This special day commemorates the purification of the Virgin Mary and the presentation of baby Jesus at the temple.
 It falls 40 days after Christmas and marks the end of the festive season.

-This fête des chandelles or candles, refers to the blessing of candles which traditionally took place on this day.
-From Pagan origins, even today there are many traditions and superstitions associated with it.
+The name, fête des chandelles refers to the blessing of candles which traditionally took place on this day.
+From Pagan origins, there are many superstitions that are still practiced today.

 One tradition was to light a candle in the church and carry it home without the flame going out.
 Sounds like a fun game, but the stakes were high.
-Success meant you would not die in the coming year.
+Success meant you would not die in the year ahead.

-To ensure the crop would be plentiful for the coming year, it was believed to be absolutely essential to eat pancakes on this day was absolutely essential.
+To ensure the crop would be plentiful for the coming year, it was believed that eating pancakes on this day was absolutely essential.
 This one sounds more like a tradition I would enjoy.
 Count me in.

-The elected tosser would try to flip a crêpe with one hand while holding a gold coin in the other.
-If successful, the family was assured of prosperity throughout the coming year.
+The elected “tosser” would try to flip a crêpe with one hand while holding a gold coin in the other.
+If successful, the family was assured of prosperity for the next year.

 Quand il pleut pour la Chandeleur, il pleut pendant quarante jours.